-To use the international language of music to sing across traditional political, cultural and religious borders celebrating each other and the world around us.
+To use the international language of music to bring together people across political, cultural and religious borders celebrating each other and the world around us.

-To work together to help heal the oceans – remembering that wherever we are and whatever we do affects their health.
+To work together to help heal the ocean – remembering that wherever we are and whatever we do affects their health.